DarkXaHTeP/DarkXaHTeP.Extensions.Configuration.Consul/README.md

 2. By setting two ENV variables - `CONSUL_HOST` and `CONSUL_PORT` to Consul host and port respectively e.g. setting `CONSUL_HOST=example.com` and `CONSUL_PORT=9999` and calling `.AddConsul("ExampleConsulKey")` will give same result as the first case.

-Please note that both host and port should be specified to be used.
+Please note that each of host and port values can be set using different approach.
+Default value will be used if not set.
+For example:
+- setting just `CONSUL_HOST=example.com` and calling `.AddConsul("ExampleConsulKey")` will give base address `example.com:8500`.
+- setting `CONSUL_PORT=9999` and calling `.AddConsul("ExampleConsulKey", "example.com", null)` will give base address `example.com:9999`
+- setting `CONSUL_PORT=9999` and calling `.AddConsul("ExampleConsulKey")` will give address `localhost:9999`

 #### Parsing sub-keys

 Let's assume that Consul provider is added like this `.AddConsul("ExampleConsulKey")`and Consul KV Store contains keys listed in the left table column.
 Corresponding configuration keys, that will be created by provider, are listed on the right:

 | Consul KV Store Key                      | Configuration Key            |
 |------------------------------------------|------------------------------|